SandroLinux/sandrolinux-net/README.md

 # My-Website
-This is the source code for my website sandrolinux.com and it is licensed under the GPL
+This is the old code of my website now archived.
+Go to https://github.com/SandroLinux/sandrolinux.com for my redesigned website.